cashfree/cashfree-payout-java/README.md

 #  Cashfree Java Payout Integration

-Java bindings for interacting with the Cashfree API for AutoCollect.
+Java bindings for interacting with the Cashfree API for Payout.
 This is useful for merchants who are looking to automate their bank transfers programatically.

 # Using

 As you can see there are two files. "execute.java" is a guide to calling the API. <br />
-NOTE : Ensure that "execute.java" and "cfAutoCollect.java" are in the same project.
+NOTE : Ensure that "execute.java" and "cashfreeUser.java" are in the same project.

 # Setting Up